Seasons with Chorale: 17

 Where do you live in L.A.?
 Long Beach

 What L.A. experience do you consider essential for visitors/newcomers?
-Drive up Angeles Crest Highway to Mt.
-Wilson on a clear day to see the entire LA-Basin -- if you can do it at sunset, even better, because the light show is amazing.
+Drive to Mt.
+Wilson on a clear evening and watch the lights of the entire LA Basin emerge as the sun sets.